-- Guillaume Bonfante: member of the engineering part of the Comipers hiring committee at LORIA. - Olivier Bournez: - award winner of the Prix Scientifique 2007 de l'Académie Stanislas, - member of the board of directors of AFIT, the french chapter of the EATCS, - elected member (SGEN-CFDT) of the board of directors of INRIA, - member (titulaire since 2006) of the hiring committee (CS) at the University of Metz, section 27, since September 2004, - member (titulaire since 2007) of the hiring committee (CS) at INPL, section 27, since September 2004, - member (suppléant since 2004) of the hiring committee (CS) at INPL, section 27, since September 2001, - member of the "Comité Espace Transfert" of LORIA, - member of the list of experts of ANR and of FP7. - Johanne Cohen: - member of the hiring committee (CS) at INPL, section 27, since September 2003, - member of the hiring committee (CS) at University of Nancy I, section 27. - Jean-Yves Marion: - member of the steering committee of the International workshop on Logic and Computational Complexity (LCC/ICC), - member of the hiring committee (CS) at the University of Metz, section 27, since September 2004, - member of the hiring committee at INPL (Professors and Lecturers), section 27, since June 2004, and President since 2007.
+- Guillaume Bonfante: member of the engineering part of the Comipers hiring committee at LORIA. - Olivier Bournez: - member of the board of directors of AFIT, the french chapter of the EATCS, - elected member (SGEN-CFDT) of the board of directors of INRIA,

-- elected to the scientific council of INPL in July 2003 and member of the board, - expert for DSPT 9, and of the PEDR committe. - expert for the Austrian Science Fundation, - member of the board of GIS 3SGS, - member of the "équipe de direction du Loria". - member of the invited professor part of the Comipers hiring committee at LORIA, since 2007.
+- member (titulaire since 2006) of the hiring committee (CS) at the University of Metz, section 27, since September 2004, - member (titulaire since 2007) of the hiring committee (CS) at INPL, section 27, since September 2004, - member (suppléant since 2004) of the hiring committee (CS) at INPL, section 27, since September 2001, - member of the "Comité Espace Transfert" of LORIA, - member of the list of experts of ANR and of FP7. - Johanne Cohen: - member of the hiring committee (CS) at INPL, section 27, since September 2003, - member of the hiring committee (CS) at University of Nancy I, section 27. - Jean-Yves Marion: - member of the steering committee of the International workshop on Logic and Computational Complexity (LCC/ICC), - member of the hiring committee (CS) at the University of Metz, section 27, since September 2004, - member of the hiring committee at INPL (Professors and Lecturers), section 27, since June 2004, and President since 2007. - elected to the scientific council of INPL in July 2003 and member of the board, - expert for DSPT 9, and of the PEDR committe. - member of the board of GIS 3SGS, - member of the "équipe de direction du Loria" and associate director of Loria - member of the invited professor part of the Comipers hiring committee at LORIA, since 2007. - member of CNU - members of the "jury du film de chercheur, Nancy"